macarc/marender/README.md

 - `h(name: string, attrs: Attributes, children: Child[]): VElement;`
 - `h(name: string, attrs: Attributes, events: Events): VElement;`

+Create a virtual DOM element.

+### hFrom

+- `hFrom(element: string | HTMLElement): V`

-To turn an empty element on the page to a virtual DOM element use `hFrom`:
+Takes an empty HTML element, or an ID for an empty element in the document, and creates a virtual DOM element from it.
+A non-empty element results in undefined behaviour :)

-`hFrom(element: string | HTMLElement): V`

-If a string is passed, it is used as an ID.

-To update the page, use the `patch` function:
+### patch

-`patch(before: VElement, after: VElement)`
+- `patch(before: VElement, after: VElement)`

-You an only patch elements that are the same type of element (i.e. have the same tag name).
+Updates the DOM.
+You may only patch elements that are the same type of element (i.e. have the same tag name).

+### svg

+Same api as `h`.
+Creates a virtual DOM SVG element.

 ## Example Usage